0xjustBen/0xjustBen/README.md

  - :video_game: I'm really bad at video games, but I try harder..
  - :crossed_flags: I'm practicing a lot on CTF and on HTB
  - :collision: I did Rastalabs on HTB
- - :space_invader: I'm Elite hacker on HTB
+ - :space_invader: I'm an Elite hacker on HTB

 ## Contact me:
 If you want to collaborate with me on some projects/opportunies, feel free to add me on discord: **justBen#0001**